pratheekshashetty-blip/machinelearningprojects/README.md

 - Confusion Matrix

 Result:
-Random Forest achieved the best performance with accuracy of X%.
+Random Forest achieved the best performance with accuracy of 0.974.